Santa Rosa County Florida assistance programs.

 Family Resource Program – Call this Milton Florida organization at 850-626-2054 to make an appointment for utilities assistance.

 Santa Rosa Transitional Housing - Several non-profits and charities in the northern and western part of Florida offer short term support to low income and homeless families.
 Clients can get a place to stay, case management, food, and maybe financial help for paying deposits.
-Read short term housing Santa Rosa.
+Read about short term housing Santa Rosa.

 Salvation Army Santa Rosa County Social Services focuses on cooling and utility assistance.
 May have other items and programs too, like fans during the summer or holiday meals during Thanksgiving or Christmas.
 While more limited, some financial aid can be available.
 When possible, a priority is on offering homeless prevention, so funds can be used to pay rent or utilities when the applicant has an eviction or disconnection notice.
 Call 850-623-4099, or more on assistance from Salvation Army in Santa Rosa.

-Santa Rosa food banks and pantries
+Santa Rosa food banks, free groceries and pantries

 Manna Food Pantry at the SRO Community Christ – Call (850) 281-9522 for hours of food distribution.
 The Community Christ Church also partners with this center.